gofiber/fiber/docs/guide/docker.md

 ---
 id: docker
-title: 🚢 Build docker image
+title: 🐳 Build docker image
-description: Build simple docker image that you can use on the production
+description: Build a simple docker image that can be used in production.
 sidebar_position: 8
 ---